tim50687/What_I_Learned/html_css/Fundamental.md

 The web works on a `client-server model`.
 The client is the browser, and the server is the computer or computers that host our target website.
 The client requests a service, and the server provides that service.

-The message that the client requests is formatted based on a protocol called HTTP.
-HTTP is a language that clients and servers use to talk to each other.
+The message that the client requests is formatted based on a protocol called HTTP. `HTTP is a language that clients and servers use to talk to each other`.
 We also have HTTPS, which is HTTP with encryption.

-When broswer recieve HTTP response, this HTTP response contains an HTML document, the browser reads that HTML document to construct a `document object model` and render the page.
+When broswer recieve HTTP response, this HTTP response contains an HTML document, the browser reads that HTML document to construct a `document object model` and render the page (<span style="color: cyan">After fetching all the resources</span>).

 **Front end developer**
 - HTML